Build Your First Automation Using Excel SDK of SAP Build Process Automation

 To design your automation, you will need an Excel file filled with the sales orders data.
 You have the possibility to create it yourself using the below sample data:

-Order Number Order Amount Order Date Shipping Country Expected Delivery Date Order Status PO7991 410418.22 1/21/2022 United States of America 1/29/2022 In Time PO7918 150935.13 1/22/2022 United Kingdom 1/27/2022 Urgent PO7375 313977.82 1/23/2022 United Kingdom 2/20/2022 In Time PO7311 755055.4 1/24/2022 United Kingdom 3/30/2022 In Time PO6858 429358.4 1/25/2022 United Kingdom 2/20/2022 In Time PO6368 43739.82 1/26/2022 United Kingdom 3/25/2022 In Time PO6189 483574.12 1/27/2022 Germany 2/5/2022 In Time PO3115 2739956 1/28/2022 Germany 3/10/2022 In Time PO2686 220887.56 1/29/2022 Germany 3/5/2022 In Time PO8282 436955.64 1/30/2022 United States of America 3/30/2022 In Time You can also use an Excel sample of your choice.
+Order Number Order Amount Order Date Shipping Country Expected Delivery Date Order Status PO7991 410418.22 1/21/2022 United States of America 1/29/2022 In Time PO7918 150935.13 1/22/2022 United Kingdom 1/27/2022 Urgent PO7375 313977.82 1/23/2022 United Kingdom 2/20/2022 In Time PO7311 755055.4 1/24/2022 United Kingdom 3/30/2022 In Time PO6858 429358.4 1/25/2022 United Kingdom 2/20/2022 In Time PO6368 43739.82 1/26/2022 India 3/25/2022 In Time PO6189 483574.12 1/27/2022 Germany 2/5/2022 In Time PO3115 2739956 1/28/2022 Germany 3/10/2022 In Time PO2686 220887.56 1/29/2022 Germany 3/5/2022 In Time PO8282 436955.64 1/30/2022 United States of America 3/30/2022 In Time You can also use an Excel sample of your choice.

 - Step 2

-- Select your active desktop agent version to be used during design and development of your automation.
+. - Select your active desktop agent version to be used during design and development of your automation.

 - By default Excel and Core SDK are added to the automations and your automation opens in a new browser tab.
-You have a couple of ways to read Excel Data:
+You have a couple of ways to read Excel data:

 - Using the activity Excel Cloud Link to achieve Excel Data Mapping.